Iamrudrx/Student-Record-Management-System/README.md

 ## 🗄️ `DBconnection.java`

-`DBconnection.java` manages the connection between the Java backend and MySQL database using JDBC.
+`DBconnection.java` manages the connection between Java and MySQL using JDBC.

 ```text
 Java